 - bladder problems

-Certain vitamin deficiencies can cause symptoms that mimic those of MS. MS is a demyelinating disease, and lack of B12 can cause demyelination.
+Certain vitamin deficiencies, such as a lack of vitamin B-12, can cause symptoms that mimic those of MS. MS is a demyelinating disease, and lack of B-12 can also cause demyelination.

 Demyelination is damage to the protective covering (myelin) that surrounds nerve fibers within the central nervous system.
-Symptoms of vitamin B12 deficiency include numbness and tingling in the hands and feet, weakness, and fatigue.
+Symptoms of vitamin B-12 deficiency include numbness and tingling in the hands and feet, weakness, and fatigue.

 A simple blood test can check the levels of essential vitamins in your blood.
 You can treat a vitamin deficiency with supplements and dietary changes.

 To reach the diagnosis of MS, your doctor must find: